splunk-soar-connectors/msgraphforoffice365/release_notes/unreleased.md

 **Unreleased**

-* Bug fixed during onpoll ingested duplicate identical data in emails and container creating.
+* Fixed a bug where On Poll ingested duplicate email data and created duplicate containers.
 [PAPP-37552]